bark-simulator/bark/docs/source/about.md

 ## BARK Architecture

-BARK has a modular and exchangable architecture that is composed of modules.
+BARK has a modular and exchangeable architecture that is composed of modules.
 Core modules of BARK:

 ```eval_rst